 About a month before the new quarter begins, Discover sends an email with a link to click to activate the upcoming quarter’s 5% category.
 If you don’t activate it you won’t earn 5% in the bonus category.
 With Discover’s Cashback Bonus, it effectively earns 2–10% cash back the first year, depending on where you spend.
-These are the 2018 categories:
+These are the 2019 categories:

 |Quarter||5% Cash Back Category|

-|April – June||Grocery Stores|
+|January – March||Grocery Stores|

-|July – September||Restaurants|
+|July – September||Restaurants, PayPal|

-This card earns 2% cash back at restaurants and gas stations on the first $1,000 spent across both categories, and 1% cash back on all other purchases.
+This card earns 2% cash back rewards at restaurants and gas stations on the first $1,000 spent across both categories, and 1% cash back on all other purchases.
 With the Cashback Bonus, that’s effectively 4% at restaurants and gas stations for the first year.

 The Discover it Miles earns “miles” instead of cash back, although they aren’t specifically travel rewards: you don’t earn more miles for travel purchases, and there’s no advantage to redeeming the miles for travel.
-This is essentially a cash back card that earns an unlimited 1.5% on all purchases.
+The Miles card is essentially a cash back card that earns an unlimited 1.5% on all purchases.

 Other than savings at Shop.NHL.com and a discount on an NHL.TV subscription, this card is pretty much the same as the regular Discover it above.
 It’s designed for hockey fans, and cardholders get to pick a favorite team for the card design.

 Discover also offers the option to redeem for gift cards.
-This can get you higher value for your cash back than you’d get with a statement credit because you will always get at least $5 added to each card, in addition to the cash back amount you redeem.
+This can get you higher value for your cash rewards than you’d get with a statement credit because you will always get at least $5 added to each card, in addition to the cash back amount you redeem.
 This is different from most credit card issuers, where you’ll usually get a lower rewards value when you redeem for gift cards.